-In an intriguing turn of events, Oklahoma’s medical marijuana program has grown very quickly with $350 million in sales by the end of the year.
-In stark contrast to many other medical states, Walsh said it was a “truly free market” which has led to its cannabis market to grow steadily.
-This means that doctors are free to prescribe cannabis for any condition they see fit, there are no limits on the number of medical dispensaries allowed, and cities cannot opt-out.
-Thus, there are 200,000 patients which amount to five percent of the state’s population.
+Oklahoma’s medical marijuana program has grown very quickly with $350 million in sales by the end of the year.
+In stark contrast to many other medical states, Walsh said it was a “truly free market” which has led to its cannabis market growing steadily.
+This means that doctors are free to prescribe cannabis for any condition they see fit, there are no limits on the number of medical dispensaries allowed, and cities cannot opt out.
+Thus, there are 200,000 patients.
+That amounts to five percent of the state’s population.

-Overall, Walsh was optimistic about the continued push toward legalization, saying that the states of Arizona, Delaware, Minnesota, Montana, North Dakota, New Mexico, South Dakota, and Florida could all go legal next year.
+Overall, Walsh at MJ BizCon was optimistic about the continued push toward legalization, saying that the states of Arizona, Delaware, Minnesota, Montana, North Dakota, New Mexico, South Dakota, and Florida could all go legal next year.
 That would be stupendous.

 On the federal level, Walsh said that, like in New Jersey, politics are holding up legalization in Congress.